Batmanly/DFScan/README.md

 # Darkweb Forum && Keyword Scanner
 It's a simple tool that can be used to scan the Darkweb for keywords.
+#### Feautures
+- Tor proxy support
+- Multiple threads as length of your forum count
+- Scanning for multiple keywords
+- Scanning for multiple forums

 #### How to use:
 ```text